LEAD-Anoy74/zeroclassic-daemon-insight/README.md

 forked from zeroinsight directly

-## COMPILE WITH --disable-tests THE SAME WAY AS COMMON DEAMON
+## COMPILE WITH --disable-tests --disable-rust THE SAME WAY AS COMMON DEAMON